MintyOrb/writing/our_brains_lie_to_us.md

 To check, we can compare our model with the models of as many people (and as many different kinds of people) as possible to look for trends and see where they overlap, and where they don't.

-If someone elses model for a idea is higher resolution than our own, and the person seems to know what they're talking about, we'll probably try to work on growing and extending ours to be a closer match.
+If someone else's model for a idea is higher resolution than our own, and the person seems to know what they're talking about, we'll probably try to work on growing and extending ours to be a closer match.

 That's what we call learning.